 Nine Real Self-Defence Tips

 I hate all the “never do this” and “always do that” garbage I see out there passed off as self-defence advice.
 I’m tired of seeing victim-blaming masquerading as empowerment.
-Here are nine tips that don’t include the words “always” and “never,” are applicable to virtually anyone, and can work as well as a kick in the balls.
+Here are nine tips that don’t engage in victim-blaming, are applicable to virtually anyone, and can work as well as a kick in the balls.

 - Repeat after me: Nobody can “invite” attack.
 Not through clothing, appearance, behaviour, lifestyle, location, or any other act or omission.
-The responsibility for an attack rests solely on the shoulders of the attacker.
-Knowing that anyone who – either physically or otherwise – attacks another person is to blame won’t likely stop violence from taking place, but it can a) increase your awareness of how the people around you treat others (including you), b) help to keep you from engaging in victim-blaming that can contribute to the damage of anyone around you who has been victimized (either as a primary victim or secondary/tertiary), and c) help you deal with the lingering aftermath of any attack you may yet (or did already) experience.
+The responsibility for an attack always rests squarely on the shoulders of the attacker.
+Knowing that anyone who – either physically or otherwise – attacks another person is to blame for the attack won’t likely stop an attack from taking place, but it can a) increase your awareness of how the people around you treat others (including you), b) help to keep you from engaging in victim-blaming that can contribute to the damage of anyone around you who has been victimized (either as a primary victim or secondary/tertiary), and c) help you deal with the lingering aftermath of any attack you may yet (or did already) experience.

 - Practice saying and hearing, “No” and reading how the word is received – not because an offender will necessarily hear and respect it, but because you will and that will contribute to you recognizing discomfort and disrespect early.
 The earlier you recognize it, the earlier you can do something to change it.